 Some studies have suggested that colic is more common in babies who are born to women who smoke or are older, and in first babies.

 Colic seems to be very common.
-It is thought to affect one in five babies.
-So, if you have a baby with colic, you are not alone!
+It is thought to affect one in five babies, but some studies report that over half of babies suffer from colic.
+So, if you have a baby with colic, you are not alone and you probably still have a healthy baby.
 It is most common in the first six weeks of a baby's life.
 It is just as common in girls as it is in boys.
-It is just as common whether the baby is breast-fed or bottle-fed.
+It is just as common whether you are breast-feeding or bottle-feeding the baby.

 This is the million dollar question!
 There is no very good evidence for ANY colic treatments used.
 Studies have been difficult because definitions of colic vary, because it is difficult to measure how effective treatment is, and because it gets better on its own anyway.
 Mostly, managing colic involves finding out what works best for you and your baby in a way that causes the minimum amount of stress.